 The mission of the Department of the Journalism is to foster in its students the skills, values, and practices associated with professional journalism and strategic communication; to further their understanding of how those attributes intersect with local, national, and global citizenship; to demand critical thinking; to challenge them to be the creators of and leaders in a constantly changing communication environment, and to fully engage with diverse audiences.

-CMU's Department of Journalism, part of the College of the Arts and Media, is one of only two nationally accredited mass communications programs in Michigan.
+CMU's Department of Journalism is one of only two nationally accredited mass communications programs in Michigan.
 As part of the standards issued by ACEJMC (Accrediting Council on Education in Journalism and Mass Communication), retention, graduation and placement information is to be made available to the public on this website.
 Most of the information is compiled by CMU's Office of Institutional Research and represents the best available data for each category.
 The placement category represents a combination of department-gathered information as well as the university's graduate survey.
 The department information includes email surveys, Facebook and LinkedIn profiles, and notes to faculty.

 Number of majors

 In 2020-2021, the department had 199 majors across its four sequences.
 Those include advertising, journalism, photojournalism, and journalism-public relations.
 In addition, the department had 66 journalism minors and 61 advertising minors.
 The program also serves as a key interdisciplinary partner in the Integrative Public Relations program, the Multimedia Design program, and the Public Affairs program.
 The number of majors are lower than in the previous year.
 Advertising is the largest major, followed by journalism, photojournalism, and finally, journalism-public relations.